openssl/openssl/.github/ISSUE_TEMPLATE/bug_report.md

     configuration command.
 With OpenSSL 1.1.1 and on, it's the output of `perl configdata.pm --dump`

-Other issues:
+For other issues:

     If it isn't a build issue, example code or commands to reproduce the issue is highly appreciated.
+    Also, please remember to tell us if you worked with your own OpenSSL build or if it is system provided.

-Please remember to put ``` lines before and after any commands plus --> output and code, like this:
+Please remember to put ``` lines before and after any commands plus output and code, like this:

     ```